 Here is the specific question from a customer named Ron:

-“Today, I was at the gym working out and my workout partner noticed that my shoulder blades were winging when I was doing push ups.
+“Today, I was at the gym working out, and my workout partner noticed that my shoulder blades were winging [sticking out] when I was doing pushups.
 Is this a bad thing?
-What are some exercise that I can do to fix this?”
+What are some exercises that I can do to fix this?”

 #1 – Set the Scapula

 Set the Scapula

-Perform 1 set of 5 reps with a 3-5 second hold at the end position.
+Perform one set of 5 reps with a 3- to 5-second hold at the end position.
 In terms of intensity, you want to feel that the muscles are being activated and worked.
 You might feel a little bit of fatigue in the muscles.

 #2 – Ball on the Wall

 You don’t necessarily need a medicine ball.
 You can use something to push that has a little weight, helping to activate the muscles in the inside and lower part of the shoulder blade.
-Do not excessively protract and round the shoulder forward.
+Do not protract and round the shoulder forward excessively.
 Stay in good posture when leaning onto the ball.

 You can progress to do the movement from the side.
 Bring one arm to the side and lean on the ball without changing the position of the other shoulder.
 This targets the muscles in the shoulder blade area.

 Ball on the Wall

-Perform 1 set of 5 reps with a 3-5 second hold at the end position.
+Perform one set of 5 reps with a 3- to 5-second hold at the end.
 In terms of the intensity, we sure we are engaging the muscles in the shoulder blade area.
 Remember not to change the position of the shoulder when leaning on the ball.

 #3 – Wall Pushups

-Perform 1 set of 5 reps in a smooth, controlled movement with a 1- to 2-second hold at the top position.
+Perform one set of 5 reps in a smooth, controlled movement with a 1- to 2-second hold at the top.
 In terms of intensity, we want those muscles around the shoulder blade to work.

-Give these three exercises a go if you notice that your shoulder blade is winging when you do push ups.
-They will definitely help you out.
+Give these three exercises a go if you notice that your shoulder blade is winging when you do pushups.
+They will help you out.